Sa2mon/Sa2mon/README.md

 ### Let's Connect:

-💬 Feel free to reach out if you have questions about web development, Discord bots, or tech in general.
-Always happy to help!
+- **Feel free to reach out if you have questions about web development, Discord bots, or tech in general.
+Always happy to help!**

 ---